floaty-HorizonOffical/YudLunKon/README.md

 # You can help change the engine!
 ## How to help
 All you need to do is:
 > Make a change to the engine(ex.
-New or changed libraries or changes to the engine)<br>
+New or changed libraries or changes to the core engine)<br>
+> Make a branch, recommended to be nammed: CE-username-VERSION<br>
 > Send a pull request<br>
 > And wait for it to be accepted!
 ### Note for: You can help change the engine!